elixirschool/elixirschool/lessons/specifics/debugging.md

 lang: en
 ---

-Bugs are an inherent part of any project.
-That why we need to debugging.
-In this lesson we will learn about debugging Elixir code and tools for static analysis that helps to find bugs.
+Bugs are an inherent part of any project, that's why we need debugging.
+In this lesson we'll learn about debugging Elixir code as well as static analysis tools to help find potential bugs.

 {% include toc.html %}